glebite/2022/docs/MailMergeInstructions.md

 3. Create a draft email and add {{Recipient}} in the "To" field of the draft email.
 4. Enter your subject such as: "The cruelty of the IRGC must be acted on."
 5. In the body of the text, enter: "To the Mission to the UN from {{Country Long Name}}:"
-6. Fill out the body of the text - add links to news articles, hash tags, pictures, and close it off.
+6. Fill out the body of the text - add links to news articles, hash tags, pictures, and of course, Regards, Sincerely, etc...
+Leave it as a draft.
 7. Return to the sheets tab and press Mail Merge.
 8. You will be prompted for the Subject line of the draft.
 In this example, it is: "The cruelty of the IRGC must be acted on."
 9. You may be requested for permissions - give them.
 This is not about you, it's about being their voice.
 Be their voice!